 The Township of Clark has a total area of 4.49 square miles and is located in southern Union County, New Jersey.
 The Township is crossed by the Rahway River and contains the 150-acre Clark Reservoir on the Johnson's Branch of the Rahway River.
-The Clark Reservoir is part of the Union County Parks System.
+The Clark Reservoir is part of the Union County Parks System.1

 As of 2010, the population was estimated at 14,756.
 This is a 1.09 percent increase from the 2000 population, which was estimated at 14,597.
-Error!
-Reference source not found. is a map of the Township of Clark.
-See Section 2 of the 2015 Plan update for a map of Union County.
+See Section 2 of the 2016 Plan update for a map of Union County.